openpoke/decidim-module-participatory-documents/README.md

 bundle exec rails db:migrate
 ```

-Depending on your Decidim version, you can choose the corresponding version to ensure compatibi
+Depending on your Decidim version, you can choose the corresponding version to ensure compatibility:
-lity:

 | Version | Compatible Decidim versions |
 |---|---|